-The Global Youth Village is located in the southwestern part of Virginia, a four to five hour drive southwest of Washington, D.C.
+The Global Youth Village is located in southwestern/south central Virginia, a four to five hour drive from Washington, D.C.
 It is situated in the foothills of the Blue Ridge Mountains, on 80 wooded acres with a stream, soccer field, basketball court, classroom buildings, pool, outdoor stage, organic vegetable gardens, art studio, computer lab, staff lounge, and a dining facility.

-Accommodations for all staff are in simple wood frame cabins (with electricity).
+Accommodations for staff are in simple wood frame cabins (with electricity).
 Counselors live in cabins with youths.
 Others sleep in similar cabins, shared with other adult staff.
-They are “open space” accommodations, with little privacy.
-Abundant quiet places around the property typically provide the privacy staff need for reflection and “recharge”, in addition to the comfort of a supportive, friendly community.
-(A limited number of semi-private rooms are available, which are reserved for guests or staff with special needs.
+They are “open space” with little privacy.
+Abundant quiet places around the property typically provide the privacy staff may seek for reflection and “recharge”, in addition to the comfort of a supportive, friendly community.
+(A limited number of semi-private rooms are available which are reserved for guests or staff with special needs.
 Housing for couples or families is extremely limited.
 If this is a need for you, please inquire prior to applying.)
 Centralized bathhouses serve clusters of cabins.
 Select program areas are air-conditioned.
-Sleeping areas are not.
+Most sleeping quarters are not.

 Meals are served buffet style, and the entire Village dines all together.
-The Global Youth Village serves a delicious vegetarian (ovo-lacto) diet focusing on “comfort food” from around the world!
-Dishes represent various international cuisines and American classics.
+The Global Youth Village serves delicious vegetarian meals (ovo-lacto) focusing on “comfort food” from around the world as well as American classics.
 Special dietary needs can usually be met.
 (Please feel free to share specific needs or food allergies pre- or post- hire.)
 Poultry or fish entrees are served on occasion, once each session.